wso2/identity-apps/.changeset/fluffy-toys-carry.md

 "@wso2is/console": patch
 ---

-Validate password against regex only if rule based validation is not enabled
+Validate password against regex only if rule-based validation is not enabled